Courses

 Offers elective credit for courses taken at other academic institutions.
 May be repeated without limit.

-Discusses the responsibilities of news media and ethical problems confronting decision makers in various journalistic fields and the principles found in codes of various professional societies.
-Requires students to write a paper on an ethical problem they faced while working in the media and place it in a framework of at least two ethical theories, for example, utilitarianism and deontology.
+Discusses the responsibilities of news media and ethical problems confronting decision makers in different journalistic fields and the principles found in codes of various professional societies.
+Students read and discuss the news of the day as well as issues pertaining to diversity, technology, disinformation, objectivity, and professional standards.
+The final project consists of a major paper on an ethical issue in the news.

 Attribute(s): NUpath Capstone Experience, NUpath Ethical Reasoning, NUpath Writing Intensive